-We return to the 2019 Epcot International Festival of the Arts with a stop at the Cuisine Classique Food Studio to assess its new and returning dishes.
+We return to the Epcot International Festival of the Arts with a stop at the Pastoral Palate Food Studio to assess its new and returning dishes.
 This Walt Disney World dining review features real world photos of every food and dessert on the menu, and offer our reviews & thoughts on each dish.

 Probably because my reading comprehension skills are poor, but I was expecting this booth to serve German cuisine.
 It’s adjacent to Germany and normally serves Bavarian favorites at other Epcot festivals, so my assumption was that it was just given an artsy name arbitrarily.

-In actuality, Cuisine Classique serves (per the menu) “braised dishes inspired by classic art of the 18th and 19th centuries.”
-Not sure how that applies to the tart or big cookie available at the Cuisine Classique Food Studio, but we’ll just go with it…
+In actuality, Pastoral Palate serves (per the menu) “hearty dishes inspired by the rustic settings where Bavarian Folk Art was painted.”
+Not sure how that applies to the opera cake available at the Pastoral Palate Food Studio, but we’ll just go with it…

-Here’s what’s on the menu at the Cuisine Classique Food Studio:
+Here’s what’s on the menu at the Pastoral Palate Food Studio:

 Now let’s take a look at our photos and reviews of each food item…